 If you take daily medicine prescribed by your physician or need any other medication, please inform the race doctors in advance by writing to firstname.lastname@example.org.

 Do not forget to drink water before and during the race.
 Running in the cold will not make you feel as thirsty as in warmer climates, but the route is still 42.195/21.097 kilometres long!

 All finishers receive a medal.
 A small, symbolic prize is awarded to the top three finishers in each race (marathon, half marathon and Polar Bear Challenge) in the male and female categories.
 Please note that there is no prize money.

 For information on the route, start and finish lines, drinks stations and other course-related information, look at the course map.

 The time limit for half marathon is 4 hours.

 Runners still on the route after the time is up will be picked up by a race official or medical car and driven back to the finish area.

 The Polar Circle Marathon takes place in October every year.
-In 2017, the event takes place on 28 and 29 October.
-And in 2018, the race will take place on 27 and 28 October.
+In 2019, the event takes place on the 26 and 27 of October.

 The Polar Circle Marathon features a classic 42.195km marathon and a 21.097km half marathon.